uttammane1/Sephora-Full-Stack/README.md

 ## About the Project

-Sephora Clone is a full-stack e-commerce website built using the MERN stack.
+Project Description:- Sephora Clone is a full-stack e-commerce website built using the MERN stack.
 This project replicates the user experience of the Sephora website, providing a seamless and interactive interface for users to browse, search, and purchase beauty products.
 It includes both frontend and backend components, offering a fully responsive and pleasant user interface.

 You can view the deployed project here: [Sephora Clone](https://sephora-clone-pi.vercel.app/) 🚀